Key Takeaways:

 What is Unlawful Workplace Harassment?

-In everyday talk, the word harassment is used broadly to describe activities ranging from verbal bullying to inappropriate touching.
+In everyday language, the term harassment is used broadly to describe activities ranging from verbal bullying to inappropriate touching.
 It is sometimes used just to refer to an annoying or negative interaction with others at work (they were “harassing” me about attending the meeting) or unfair workplace actions.

 For purposes of whether certain actions are unlawful, the broad use of the word does not work.
 Not every negative interaction at work is harassment.
 The law provides its own definitions of what constitutes harassment.
 Under state and federal anti-discrimination laws, harassment is usually offensive and unwelcome conduct that negatively impacts the conditions of the person’s work environment.

 Types of Harassment.
 There are many different scenarios that can fit this definition – like ongoing cat-calling and sexually explicit jokes from co-workers that continue over a long period despite requests that they stop or even a single instance of groping.
-Harassment primarily comes in two broad forms: quid-pro-quo harassment and hostile work environment harassment.
+Harassment typically falls into two broad categories: quid pro quo harassment and hostile work environment harassment.

 Quid-pro-quo harassment is when the harasser forces the victim to take some action, like engage in sexual acts with the harasser, by threatening the victim with some type of negative work consequence like being demoted if they don’t comply.